CAROL A. MUELLER, German to English Translator

 If you just need to know what a document says, its implications and if it requires a response, you might only need a summary and not a full translation.
 This can be handled in several ways (phone, email, in person) and will be faster and cheaper than a full translation.

-Sometimes the language in the German brochure or website you want translated into English for the US market (for example) should be adapted and not translated.
-This takes longer and will cost a bit more, though it is well worth it.
+It often happens that the language in the German brochure or website you want translated into English for the US market should be adapted and not just translated.
+This is called adaption or transcreation and takes longer than a normal translation project.
+Transcreation will cost a bit more, but it is a worthwhile investment.

 The quality and usefulness of the deliverable is improved if you let me know its purpose and the target market.
-This is true for businesses / corporate clients as well as private individuals.
+This is true for private individuals as well as corporate clients.

 A company brochure that will be posted online as a downloadable pdf and used as a handout at trade shows.
-The terminology will need to harmonize with the terminology on the company’s existing English-language website.
-If it turns out there are numerous inconsistencies or errors on the English website, this project might need to be expanded to include a simultaneous or later review of the English language website itself.
+The terminology in the brochure should be harmonized with the terminology on the company’s existing English-language website.
+If it turns out there are numerous inconsistencies or errors on the English-language website, the project might need to be expanded to include a later or simultaneous or review of the English language website.

 The English translation of a German-language birth certificate to be submitted to an authority will require an accompanying notarized statement and must be delivered in hard copy format.